Quantum geometry of moduli spaces of local systems and representation theory: Quantized moduli spaces of -local systems as a geometric avatar of TQFT

-The space ${\rm Loc}_{{\rm SL_2}, S}$ is Poisson with the center generated by the monodromies $C_1, ..., C_n$ around the punctures.
-The fibers with given values of the monodromies $C_i$ are symplectic leaves.
+The space ${\rm Loc}_{{\rm SL_2}, S}$ is Poisson with the center generated by the regular functions $C_1, ..., C_n$ given by the eigenvalues of the monodromies around the punctures.
+The fibers with the given values of the Casimir function $C_i$ are the generic symplectic leaves.
 The monodromies ${\rm M}_{\alpha_i}$ are Hamiltonians of an integrable system at the generic fiber.
 This integrable system plays an important role in many areas, e.g. in Quantum Field Theory \cite{AGT}, \cite{NS}, \cite{T10}, \cite{JN}.
 We suggest a generalization for a simply-laced $\G$, which we think should play a similar role.